tian-2024/Datasets-StableKeypoints/5-human36m/readme.md

 # Human3.6M Dataset

-The project doesn't use the original Human3.6m dataset.

-It uses the simplfied dataset, which can be downloaded from the Google Drive following link:
+Just need to download the dataset from the Google Drive link and extract:

 https://drive.google.com/file/d/1dzuIWfNBxvIFHPdB7_JLiwALYNKeZHtV/view?usp=drive_link

-## Original Human3.6m Dataset
+## Background

-Firstly, I downloaded the original Human3.6m dataset, but found it lacks landmarks annotations.
+Firstly, I downloaded the original Human3.6m dataset.

-And the original dataset is too large, which is not convenient for downloading and using.

-It needs edu email and need check and get permission.
+The original dataset is large and it needs edu email and need check and get permission for downloading.

-The recommended way is to directly download it:
+The simple way is to directly download it:

 ```
 wget http://visiondata.cis.upenn.edu/volumetric/h36m/h36m_annot.tar